initgrep-com/initgrep.blog/_postCollection/javascript/angularjs/Creating-custom-filters-in-angularjs.markdown

 [Digest Cycle](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) is AngularJS way of tracking each change in the scope and updating the template views and vice versa.
 Scope at its core is a set of key-value pairs of data.
 AngularJS registers [watchers](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$watch) on each of the scope value.
 The value could be a primitive or [Javascript object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects).
 When a Digest Cycle is initiated, all the watchers are called.
 If the value has changed since the last Digest cycle, the listener functions are run to update the corresponding expressions where the values are used.

 **Interpolation:**
-[Interpolation](https://docs.angularjs.org/guide/interpolation) expressions such `{{"{{ an-expression "}}}}` is used to provide two-way data binding for text nodes or attribute values of DOM.
+[Interpolation](https://docs.angularjs.org/guide/interpolation) expressions such as `{{"{{ an-expression "}}}}` is used to provide two-way data binding for text nodes or attribute values of DOM.
 During the compilation process, text nodes and attribute values are scanned by `$compile`  service.
 If the interpolation is found, `InterpolationDirective` is added to the node and an Interpolation function is computed.
 After that `watchers`  are added to the computed function.
 During the `Digest Cycle`, these watches are used to update the corresponding text nodes or attribute value.

 I hope that was clear enough.